About the Clyde catchment

 The Clyde-Jervis Bay catchment is located on the NSW south coast.
 It extends from just south of Culburra Beach to halfway between Broulee and Moruya Heads.

-The Clyde River rises below Kangaroo Hill in the Budawange range, part of the Great Dividing Range.
+The Clyde River rises below Kangaroo Hill in the Budawang range, part of the Great Dividing Range.
 It flows generally southward for over 100 kilometres, and has a catchment area of 3,260 square kilometres.

 Rivers and tributaries